plbstl/first-contribution/README.md

 - **Custom Messages**: Define unique messages for different events like opening an issue, merging a PR, or closing a contribution.
 - **Automatic Labeling**: Apply labels to issues and PRs from new contributors to help with triage.
+- **Automatic Emoji Reactions**: Add one or more emoji reactions to the contributor's issue or pull request.
 - **Placeholder Support**: Use `{fc-author}` in any message to mention the contributor by their GitHub username.
 - **Message Reuse**: Avoid repetition by reusing message content from other inputs.